 Museo del Transporte Carlos Hillner Decoud, Transport museum in Quilmes, Argentina.

-The Museo del Transporte Carlos Hillner Decoud is a transport museum in Quilmes that houses a large collection of carriages, boats, transport carts, and ship models.
-The building itself follows English architectural style with carved wooden porticos that define its appearance and character.
+The Museo del Transporte Carlos Hillner Decoud is a transport museum in the Quilmes Oeste neighborhood of Argentina, holding a collection of carriages, boats, transport carts, and ship models.
+The building was constructed in an English architectural style, with carved wooden porticos that give it a distinctive look.

 The community of curious travelers